pavankramadugu/CSE535-ZenTrade-Group35/README.md

 # ZenTrade

-ZenTrade Is a context-aware mobile app for high-net-worth individuals (HNWIs) offering personalized investment advice and portfolio rebalancing across various assets, including stocksinvestment advisory by embodying the "Guardian Angel" philosophy.
-This app uniquely integrates financial technology with stress monitoring, adapting to individual risk tolerance, stress levels, and trading frequency patterns."
+ZenTrade is a smart mobile app that tailors investment advice and optimizes portfolios based on individual preferences.
+It embraces the "Guardian Angel" philosophy, combining financial technology with stress monitoring.
+The app adjusts to users' risk tolerance, stress levels, and trading frequency patterns, providing a personalized and adaptive investment experience across different assets, including stocks

 ## Readme for Executing the Database User Operations and Testing Scripts

-This readme provides instructions on how to execute the user database operations, fetching recommendations and testing scripts.
+This readme provides instructions on how to execute the recommendations fetching, user database operations and testing scripts.

 ## Requirements